-Rookie debut of Seahawks punter Michael Dickson continues to amaze days later
+Best game ever by a Seahawks punter?
+An NFL punter?
+A closer look at Michael Dickson’s debut

 They became enamored of him during the process of scouting for the 2018 draft, in which they ultimately made a trade with Denver to move up to take him in the fifth round.

-“He’s just a really mature, talented kid,’’ says Schneider of Dickson, who grew up in Sydney, Australia playing Australian Rules Football before famously deciding to try punting instead and landing at Texas, where he spent three years and last season won the Ray Guy Award as the best punter in college football.
+“He’s just a really mature, talented kid,’’ says Schneider of Dickson, who grew up in Sydney, Australia, playing Australian Rules Football before famously deciding to try punting instead and landing at Texas, where he spent three years and last season won the Ray Guy Award as the best punter in college football.
 That accolade led to Dickson deciding to leave school with a year of eligibility left, a rarity for a punter.

 The Seahawks were hardly alone in scouting Dickson, and Schneider had lots of company when he attended Dickson’s Pro Day in Austin in late March — reports at the time stated all 32 teams had someone there.

-But Schneider left Austin convinced the Seahawks had to draft him
+But Schneider left Austin convinced the Seahawks had to draft him.

 More than Dickson’s punting, what Schneider said impressed him “was the person.’’